sustainjane98/spectre/README.md

 taxonomies:
   tag: /tag/{slug}/
-  author: /author/{slug}/
+  author: /autor_in/{slug}/
 ```

+⚠️ **Collections must be listed in the correct order.** Posts assigned by a filter in an earlier collection (e.g., those tagged `#termin`) cannot appear in subsequent collections (e.g., `/blog/`), so `/blog/` should not include a filter to exclude press releases or events.

-**Note:** Collections must be listed in the correct order.
-Content that matches an earlier collection’s filter (e.g. posts tagged `#termin` in the routes file) won’t appear in later collections (e.g. `/blog/`).
-If `/blog/` were defined before `/termine/archiv/`, the Termine collection would be empty because those posts would already belong to `/blog/`.
+Example: If the `/blog/` collection is defined before `/termine/archiv/` in the routes file, the events collection will be empty because those posts have already been assigned to `/blog/`.

-More about collections in the [official documentation](https://ghost.org/tutorials/content-collections/).
+Learn more about collections in the [official Ghost documentation](https://ghost.org/tutorials/content-collections/).

 # Events and Press Releases

-As shown above, this theme also supports custom pages for events and press releases, so these post types don’t appear alongside blog articles in the main index.
+As shown in the `routes.yaml` example above, this theme also supports custom pages for events and press releases so they don’t appear alongside regular posts in the blog index.

 ## Events

-### Add an Events Collection to routes.yaml
+### Add the Events Collection to routes.yaml

-Add the following under `collections:` in `routes.yaml`:
+Add the following lines under the `collections:` block in `routes.yaml`:

 ```
 collections: